Detecting quantum non-Gaussianity with a single quadrature

-Another line of research could be to adapt the framework developed here to a double-homodyne (i.e.\ heterodyne) measurement set-up.
-The witnesses would be two-dimensional windows corresponding to coarse-grained coherent state POVM elements, centred at the zeros of the Husimi function.
-This would have an even more direct link to stellar rank, and it would be worthwhile to compare the noise robustness between the two approaches.
+Another line of research is to adapt our framework to a heterodyne measurement set-up \cite{hughes2014quantum}.
+The witnesses would be two-dimensional windows of coarse-grained coherent state POVM elements, centred at Husimi function zeros.
+This could have a more direct link to stellar rank, and it would be worthwhile to compare the noise robustness between approaches.

-\section{Acknowledgements}
+\paragraph*{Acknowledgements.}

 U.C.\ thanks O.~Hahn, G.~Ferrini, A.~Ferraro, V.~Upreti and Z.~Van Herstraeten for interesting discussions.
 U.C.\ and J.D.\ acknowledge funding from the European Union’s Horizon Europe Framework Programme (EIC Pathfinder Challenge project Veriqub) under Grant Agreement No.~101114899.